 Cian Johnson holds nerve to earn Offaly draw against Dublin

-Leaving Cert student kicks brilliant equaliser three minutes from time at Parnell Park

-Dublin’s Colm Basquel scores the opening goal in the Bord na Mona O’Byrne Cup match against Offaly at Parnell Park.
+Cian Johnston of Offaly is challenged by Dublin’s Seán McMahon and David Devereux during the Bord na Mona O’Byrne Cup game at Parnell Park.
 Photograph: Oisin Keniry/Inpho

 Dublin 1-13 Offaly 0-16